dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Developers eliminate their app code as the source of the problem.
 * It's common to assume routing is the cause.

 Routing is performance tested using thousands of endpoints.
 It's unlikely that a typical app will encounter a performance problem just by being too large.
-The most common root cause of investigating *routing performance* is usually a badly-behaving custom middleware.
+The most common root cause of investigating routing performance is usually a badly-behaving custom middleware.

-This following code sample demonstrates a straightforward technique for narrowing down the source of delay.
+This following code sample demonstrates a basic technique for narrowing down the source of delay.

 [!code-csharp[](routing/samples/3.x/RoutingSample/StartupDelay.cs?name=snippet)]

 To time routing:

-* Interleave each middleware with a copy of the *timing* middleware shown in the preceding code.
+* Interleave each middleware with a copy of the timing middleware shown in the preceding code.
 * Add a unique identifier to correlate the timing data with the code.

 This is a basic way to narrow down the delay when it's significant, for example, more than `10ms`.
 Subtracting `Time 2` from `Time 1` reports the time spent inside the `UseRouting` middleware.